-Some bicycles have both hand brakes and coaster brakes.
+Some bicycles have both hand brakes and coaster brakes; however, coaster brakes typically begin to phase out at this age.

-- 5. Orient students to the types of brakes they have on their bicycles and explain and demonstrate the process of stopping by using the relevant brake. - a.
+- a.
 Hand brakes: brakes operated by levers on the handlebars. - i.
 Slowly press both hand brakes at the same time.
 The right hand controls the rear brake, and the left hand controls the front brake.

-If students press the left brake more than the right brake, thus applying more force to the front brake, they may flip over the handlebars. - ii.
+If students press the left brake more than the right brake, thus applying more force to the front brake, they may flip over the handlebars.

+- ii.
 As the bicycle slows, position the bicycle pedals so one foot is at the top and one foot is at the bottom. - iii.
 As the bicycle slows to a stop, remove foot that is at the top and step onto the ground. - b.
-Coaster brakes: brakes operated by turning the pedals backwards. - i.
-Pedal backwards to slow the bicycle.
-Students should pedal backwards gently to avoid sudden stops. - ii.
-As the bicycle slows, position the bicycle pedals so one foot is at the top and one foot is at the bottom. - iii.
-As the bicycle slows to a stop, remove foot that is at the top and step onto the ground. - 6.
-Explain the importance of riding in a straight line.
-Riding in a straight line is necessary safety skill to learn.
-When you ride straight, you can stay on the sidewalk/in the bike lane and can ride next to your friend or family member.
-Riding straight also helps cars, bicyclists, and pedestrians predict your movement. - 7.
-Demonstrate riding in a straight line and controlled turning.
-Emphasize no sudden movements or changes in direction and maintaining or slowing speed through the turn.
+Coaster brakes: brakes operated by turning the pedals backwards. - Pedal backwards to slow the bicycle.
+Students should pedal backwards gently to avoid sudden stops. - As the bicycle slows, position the bicycle pedals so one foot is at the top and one foot is at the bottom. - As the bicycle slows to a stop, remove foot that is at the top and step onto the ground.